daraul/daraul.github.io/_posts/2015-04-23-wordpress-on-heroku.md

 layout: post
 title:  "Wordpress on Heroku"
 date:   2015-09-23 20:12:00
-categories: [wordpress, heroku]
+categories: [tutorials]
-tags: [heroku, wordpress, wordpress-on-heroku]
+tags: [heroku, wordpress, wordpress-on-heroku, blogging]
 excerpt: "Wordpress on Heroku is great, but difficult to setup..."
 ---